Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Background

 \subsection{Threat Model}

 We assume a white-box attacker with full knowledge of the victim DNN like its structure and parameters.
 We assume however that the attacker has no knowledge of the exact inputs to the DNN, but instead has access to a surrogate dataset, which follows the same distribution as the legitimate inputs.
-This is similar to the assumption in other universal attack papers, which have shown that the knowledge of the input distribution often suffices for the attacker to generate universal adversarial perturbations~\cite{huang2020universal,li2020advpulse,song2020universal}. { As in other defense studies~\cite{naseer2019local,xiang2020patchguard,levine2020randomized,mccoyd2020minority}, we consider an adversary who replaces a contiguous region of an image with a { single} adversarial patch - thus, the adversarial patch is localized to a single region of the image and the adversary's goal is to {universally} cause targeted misclassification on any input\footnote{We discuss attack variants outside our threat model in Section~\ref{sec:limitation}.}. } Further, the defender has access to a hold-out set {hidden from the attacker}, which can be created by randomly sampling a series of images from the data distribution.
+This is similar to the assumption in other universal attack papers, which have shown that the knowledge of the input distribution often suffices for the attacker to generate universal adversarial perturbations~\cite{huang2020universal,li2020advpulse,song2020universal}. { As in other defense studies~\cite{naseer2019local,xiang2020patchguard,levine2020randomized,mccoyd2020minority}, we consider an adversary who replaces a contiguous region of an image with a { single} adversarial patch - thus, the adversarial patch is localized to a single region of the image and the adversary's goal is to {universally} cause targeted misclassification on any input\footnote{Section~\ref{sec:limitation} discusses attack variants (e.g., multi-patch attacks) that are outside our threat model.}. } Further, the defender has access to a hold-out set {hidden from the attacker}, which can be created by randomly sampling a series of images from the data distribution.